Grzegorz Pajestka Workplace Social Courage Scale– psychometric evaluation of the tool and preliminary evidence of its validity

 Respondents

 Sample 2 consisted of 225 respondents aged 20 to 65 years (Mage = 40.97, SDage = 13.16, 53.8% female).
-All study participants are working people.
+All study participants were working people.
 Their detailed characteristics can be found in the additional materials.
 Study 2 also used data from the previously described sample 1.

 Tools